alex-schutz/ICLR-Blog-2026/_posts/2026-04-27-rl-with-gnns.md

 ### Bounded Input Dimensions

-Another limitation of traditional deep RL architectures is their inapplicability in environments of different sizes to the fixed input dimensions of the networks.
+Another limitation of traditional Deep RL architectures is their inapplicability in environments of different sizes to the fixed input dimensions of the networks.
 Suppose we train an MLP policy on the adjacency matrix of a graph with $$N$$ nodes.
 We could, in theory, evaluate the policy on a smaller graph with $$M < N$$ nodes by padding the adjacency matrix to size $$N \times N$$.
 However, if we then test the policy on a graph with $$M > N$$ nodes, the input dimensions of the MLP will not match, and the policy will be unable to process the new graph.